google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

   * Determine which mentors are fully committed to mentor a proposal.

-  * Rank your proposals with dedicated mentors.
+  * Rank your excellent proposals with dedicated mentors.

-  * Request slots for GSoC contributor projects.
 (OAs submit requests)

   * Receive confirmation from Program Administrators with your organization's number of slots.